JessKaria/project-x/README.md

 export default Modal
 ```

-## Bugs !
+## Bugs!

 - The modal for Movies and Music don't quite align in the center
 - The hyperlinks in the Podcast section do open a new link.
 - The styling and layout could use some work.

 ## What I learned...

-This was my first time building something with React and fetching data from a public API, I got a better understanding how React's render method and lifecycle, in addition I got a really good insight into how to take advantage of React Hooks, in particular useEffect and useState to render data onload and saving data in state to then run methods on later.
+This was my first time building something with React and fetching data from a public API, I got a better understanding how React's render method and life cycle; in addition, I got a really good insight into how to take advantage of React Hooks, in particular useEffect and useState to render data onload and saving data in state to then run methods on later.